benorama/mfe-basic-demo/README.md

 It's mostly based on Manfred Steyer's [Microfrontend revolution and Module Federation article series](https://www.angulararchitects.io/aktuelles/the-microfrontend-revolution-part-2-module-federation-with-angular/).

+Note: for a more advanced demo, you might check [MFE advanced demo](https://github.com/benorama/mfe-advanced-demo), used as a proof of concept to build a micro-frontends architecture with [Angular 11](http://angular.io), [Nx Workspace](https://nx.dev/angular) and [Ngrx Store](http://ngrx.io).

 ## Running the demo apps

 Run the two apps in parallel and go to http://localhost:4200 for the shell app or http://localhost:4300 for the mfe1 app.